RobertJanksGit/Sprint-Challenge--JavaScript/README.md

 #### Task A: Objects and Arrays

 Test your knowledge of advanced array methods and callbacks.
-* [ ] Use the [arrays-callbacks.js](challenges/arrays-callbacks.js) link to get started.
+* [x ] Use the [arrays-callbacks.js](challenges/arrays-callbacks.js) link to get started.
 Read the instructions carefully!

 #### Task B: Closure